emezeske/lein-cljsbuild/README.md

 :hooks [leiningen.cljsbuild]
 ```

-Note that this is also required for lein-cljsbuild to hook into the `lein jar`
 Note that by default the `lein jar` task does *not* package your ClojureScript
 code in the JAR file.
 This feature needs to be explicitly enabled by adding
 the following entry to each of the `:builds` that you want included in the